anywhichway/fos/README.md

-# fos v0.0.6a
+# fos v0.0.7a

-Function Oriented Server: The easy way to expose JavaScript functions to clients as micro-services.
+Function Oriented Server: The easy way to expose JavaScript APIs to clients as micro-services.

 FOS instances can also emulate Express.